 How much time has actually passed will help you decide how you go about one of these cuts, but it’s all about the feeling you want to create.
 You can graphic match cut across multiple transitions, allowing a single physical object to act as a visual throughline for your scene.

-Watch below as Citizen Kane does this multiple times in the opening scene, and the entire sequence ends with a perfect graphic match.
-Notice how the light from Kane’s room stays in the exact same spot until the end of the scene, constantly begging you to ask, “What’s up there?”
+Citizen Kane does this multiple times in the opening scene, and the entire sequence ends with a perfect graphic match.
+The light from Kane’s room stays in the exact same spot until the end of the scene, constantly begging you to ask, “What’s up there?”

 Symbolic Graphic Match Cut